dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/controls/panels-overview.md

 ## Nested Panel Elements

  <xref:System.Windows.Controls.Panel> elements can be nested within each other in order to produce complex layouts.
-This can prove very useful in situations where one <xref:System.Windows.Controls.Panel> is ideal for a portion of a [!INCLUDE[TLA2#tla_ui](../../../includes/tla2sharptla-ui-md.md)], but may not meet the needs of a different portion of the [!INCLUDE[TLA2#tla_ui](../../../includes/tla2sharptla-ui-md.md)].
+This can prove very useful in situations where one <xref:System.Windows.Controls.Panel> is ideal for a portion of a UI, but may not meet the needs of a different portion of the UI.

  There is no practical limit to the amount of nesting that your application can support, however, it is generally best to limit your application to only use those panels that are actually necessary for your desired layout.
 In many cases, a <xref:System.Windows.Controls.Grid> element can be used instead of nested panels due to its flexibility as a layout container.
 This can increase performance in your application by keeping unnecessary elements out of the tree.

- The following example demonstrates how to create a [!INCLUDE[TLA2#tla_ui](../../../includes/tla2sharptla-ui-md.md)] that takes advantage of nested <xref:System.Windows.Controls.Panel> elements in order to achieve a specific layout.
-In this particular case, a <xref:System.Windows.Controls.DockPanel> element is used to provide [!INCLUDE[TLA2#tla_ui](../../../includes/tla2sharptla-ui-md.md)] structure, and nested <xref:System.Windows.Controls.StackPanel> elements, a <xref:System.Windows.Controls.Grid>, and a <xref:System.Windows.Controls.Canvas> are used to position child elements precisely within the parent <xref:System.Windows.Controls.DockPanel>.
+ The following example demonstrates how to create a UI that takes advantage of nested <xref:System.Windows.Controls.Panel> elements in order to achieve a specific layout.
+In this particular case, a <xref:System.Windows.Controls.DockPanel> element is used to provide UI structure, and nested <xref:System.Windows.Controls.StackPanel> elements, a <xref:System.Windows.Controls.Grid>, and a <xref:System.Windows.Controls.Canvas> are used to position child elements precisely within the parent <xref:System.Windows.Controls.DockPanel>.

  [!code-csharp[Nested_Panels#1](~/samples/snippets/csharp/VS_Snippets_Wpf/Nested_Panels/CSharp/nestedpanels.cs#1)]
  [!code-vb[Nested_Panels#1](~/samples/snippets/visualbasic/VS_Snippets_Wpf/Nested_Panels/VisualBasic/nestedpanels.vb#1)]

- The compiled application yields a new [!INCLUDE[TLA2#tla_ui](../../../includes/tla2sharptla-ui-md.md)] that looks like this.
+ The compiled application yields a new UI that looks like this.

  ![A UI that takes advantage of nested panels.](./media/nested-panels.PNG "nested_panels")